MananGandhi1810/FluxGate/README.md

 # HackThisFall 2024

 Team FooBar's submission for HackThisFall 2024.
-This is a self hostable deployment platform.
+This is a self hostable deployment platform

 ## Technologies Used